 People call it city of knowledge and civilization and you might hear the local officials address it as Ancient Herat.
 After all, this province boasts thousands of years of history, before and after the invasion of Alexander the Great up to the rule of Ekhamanshi Emperor.
-Even after decades of war, there are many things to do in Herat, crucial stop of the Silk Road and hub for artists and kings for centuries.
-Herat has many Afghanistan’s tourist attractions, so you shouldn’t miss it.
+Even after decades of war, there are many things to do in Herat, crucial stop of the Silk Road and a hub for artists and kings for centuries.
+Herat has many of Afghanistan’s tourist attractions, so you shouldn’t miss it.

 Herat Province itself has been the birthplace of many poets, painters, architects, musicians and, last but not least, of Shah Abbas, the strongest ruler of Iran’s Safavid dynasty.
 Located in the western part of today’s Afghanistan, Herat Province borders with Iran and Turkmenistan.

 With an estimated population of 4 million, Herat is the second most populated city in Afghanistan after Kabul.
 Its spoken language is Farsi and you will find customs and traditions similar to the Iranian ones.
 If you have taken the not-so-easy decision to visit Afghanistan, it means you really determined to make the most of your trip, so read on to discover the best things to do in Herat City and fall in love of this country and its people.

 ***Before you start, to enter most historical sites in Herat, you need an authorization letter issued by the local Tourism Department.
 At the end of the post, you will find a “Practical Tips” section where we explain how to get it and what to write.